deanhamsft/Brinehaven/Sheriff Drenvar.md

 Interaction with the Party

-- Encounter: At 04:27 PM MDT, the party finds Drenvar in his office, poring over papers.
+- Encounter: The party finds Drenvar in his office, poring over papers.
 He looks up with a forced smile, trident at hand.
 - Dialogue Options:
     - Persuasion (DC 14 Charisma): Convince him of their aid.
 Success gains a false lead (e.g., “Check the south cliffs”); failure raises suspicion.
     - Intimidation (DC 16 Charisma): Threaten exposure.
 Success forces a bribe (50 gp); failure triggers Action Surge and guards.